-Introduction: Metabolic tumor volume (MTV) is a promising biomarker of pretreatment risk in diffuse large B-cell lymphoma (DLBCL).
-Different segmentation methods can be used which predict prognosis equally well but give different optimal cut-offs for risk stratification.
-Segmentation can be cumbersome meaning a fast, easy and robust method is needed.
-Aims were to i) evaluate the best automated MTV workflow in DLBCL ii) determine if uptake time, (non)compliance with standardized recommendations for FDG scanning and subsequent disease progression influenced the success of segmentation iii) assess differences in MTV values and discriminatory power of segmentation methods.
-Methods: 140 baseline FDG-PET/CT scans were selected from UK and Dutch studies in DLBCL to provide a balance between scans at 60- or 90-minutes uptake, parameters compliant or non-compliant with standardized recommendations for scanning and patients with or without progression.
-An automated tool was used for segmentation using i) standardized uptake value (SUV) 2.5 ii) SUV 4.0 iii) adaptive thresholding [A50P] iv) 41% of maximum SUV [41%] v) majority vote including voxels detected by ≥2 methods [MV2] and vi) detected by ≥3 methods [MV3].
+Metabolic tumor volume (MTV) is a promising biomarker of pretreatment risk in diffuse large B-cell lymphoma (DLBCL).
+Different segmentation methods can be used that predict prognosis equally well but give different optimal cutoffs for risk stratification.
+Segmentation can be cumbersome; a fast, easy, and robust method is needed.
+Our aims were to evaluate the best automated MTV workflow in DLBCL; determine whether uptake time, compliance or noncompliance with standardized recommendations for 18F-FDG scanning, and subsequent disease progression influence the success of segmentation; and assess differences in MTVs and discriminatory power of segmentation methods.
+Methods: One hundred forty baseline 18F-FDG PET/CT scans were selected from U.K. and Dutch studies on DLBCL to provide a balance between scans at 60 and 90 min of uptake, parameters compliant and noncompliant with standardized recommendations for scanning, and patients with and without progression.
+An automated tool was applied for segmentation using an SUV of 2.5 (SUV2.5), an SUV of 4.0 (SUV4.0), adaptive thresholding (A50P), 41% of SUVmax (41%), a majority vote including voxels detected by at least 2 methods (MV2), and a majority vote including voxels detected by at least 3 methods (MV3).
 Two independent observers rated the success of the tool to delineate MTV.
-Scans that required minimal interaction were rated "success"; scans where > 50% of tumor was missed or required more than 2 editing steps were rated as "failure".
-Results: 138 scans were evaluable, with significant differences in success and failure ratings between methods.
-The best performing was SUV4.0, with higher success and lower failure rates than all other methods except MV2 which also performed well.
+Scans that required minimal interaction were rated as a success; scans that missed more than 50% of the tumor or required more than 2 editing steps were rated as a failure.
+Results: One hundred thirty-eight scans were evaluable, with significant differences in success and failure ratings among methods.
+The best performing was SUV4.0, with higher success and lower failure rates than any other method except MV2, which also performed well.
 SUV4.0 gave a good approximation of MTV in 105 (76%) scans, with simple editing for a satisfactory result in additionally 20% of cases.
 MTV was significantly different for all methods between patients with and without progression.
-SUV41% performed slightly worse with longer uptake times, otherwise scanning conditions and patient outcome did not influence the tool's performance.
-The discriminative power of methods was similar, but MTV values were significantly greater using SUV4.0 and MV2 than other thresholds except for SUV2.5.
+The 41% segmentation method performed slightly worse, with longer uptake times; otherwise, scanning conditions and patient outcome did not influence the tool's performance.
+The discriminative power was similar among methods, but MTVs were significantly greater using SUV4.0 and MV2 than using other thresholds, except for SUV2.5.
 Conclusion: SUV4.0 and MV2 are recommended for further evaluation.
 Automated estimation of MTV is feasible.